 Building a pool or renovating an old one is a good way to improve your home.
-However, swimming pool projects often involve services that require a large sum of money.
+However, swimming pool projects like redoing your pool plaster or having a pool resurfacing often involve services that require a large sum of money.
 To help pool owners pay for the costs of remodeling and renovating their pools, they often reach out to lenders for help.
 In fact, it’s common for many homeowners to borrow money to help finance a pool.

 If you’re a pool owner looking to renovate and remodel your pool through swimming pool financing, here are 10 things you need to know.

 One good thing to keep in mind when borrowing money for your pool project is you have multiple options in pool financing.
 Knowing what these options are will help you make the best decision before you make that commitment.
 That said, here are some of the most common pool financing options on the market.